 leafleting with simple food sampling, such as coffee with plant-based milk and cookies

-or, committing to planning your next greatest outreach activity!
+or, committing to planning your next great outreach activity!